 2016 – Ivory Yang Sijie, AB ’20, Singapore

 “With the continuous support of U-M alumni in Asia, the Fund will evolve into a tradition, providing the benefits of the U-M experience to more students from the region.”

 “I was supported by many warm hearts for me to be going to Michigan.
 I believe it is now my turn to return the favor to the future leaders and best.
 Join me!”

 “The Pan-Asia Reunion is something that we all look forward to every year, and we remember how Michigan has changed our lives.
 This feeling is something we want to pay forward by contributing to the Pan-Asia Scholarship fund.
 We hope to be able to help deserving students to realize their dream, the dream that we’ve lived and the one they aspire towards.
 This is truly the heart of the scholarship.”

 Connect on Facebook

-Converse with each other about who is going and past experiences on our Facebook page.
+Converse with each other about who is going and past experiences in the Michigan Pan-Asian Reunion Facebook group.